 Isotonic exercises are primarily beneficial for building muscle and increasing strength.

-Most of your traditional strength exercises are isotonic exercises.
-While there is a little more risk than with isometric exercises, the potential payoffs are larger due to the increased work your muscles and joints are doing.
+Most of your traditional strength training exercises are isotonic exercises.
+While there is a little more risk than with isometric exercises, the potential payoffs tend to be larger.

 3 Most Common Isometric Exercises